Skip to main content

 Available on the Free plan

-If a customer buys multiple variants of the same product in one order (e.g. a Blue T-shirt and a Red T-shirt), we send a separate review request for each variant.
+By default, if a customer buys multiple variants of the same product in one order (e.g. a Blue T-shirt and a Red T-shirt), we send a separate review request for each variant.

 To send review request on the product-level, instead of the variant-level: